 Hydro-energy or waterpower is energy derived from the energy of falling or fast-running water, which may be harnessed for useful purposes.
 Since ancient times, hydro energy from many kinds of watermills has been used for irrigation and the operation of various mechanical devices, such as sawmills, textile mills, trip hammers, dock cranes, domestic lifts, and ore mills.
-Inherent in the development of hydro energy is the need to have high volumes of water moving relatively at high speed down a substantial slope.
-One significant problem in many islands is the seasonality of rains making hydro useful only part of the year but in Fiji and PNG, the resource is constant enough to provide much of the electricity generated and in several other island countries, hydro provides a substantial percentage of electricity throughout all months of the year.
+Inherent in the development of hydro energy is the need to have either high volumes of water moving relatively slowly or moderate volumes moving at high speed down a substantial slope.
+One significant problem in many islands is the seasonality of rains making hydro useful only part of the year but in Fiji and PNG, 15 the resource is constant enough to provide much of the electricity generated and in several other island countries, hydro provides a substantial percentage of electricity though not all months of the year.

-FIGURE 14: Water flowing from a height and with high velocity
+FIGURE 11: Water flowing from a height and with high velocity